-A majority (74.4%) of leaver records submitted by districts in fall 2016 were for students who graduated from Texas public schools (Table 5).
-An additional 7.7 percent were for students who
+A majority (74.8%) of leaver records submitted by districts in fall 2017 were for students who graduated from Texas public schools (Table 5 on page 50).
+An additional 7.4 percent were for students who dropped out, and 17.9 percent were for students who left Texas public schools for reasons other than graduating or dropping out.